damianhakert/damianhakert.github.io/source/handbook/stock-options/index.md

 you exercise early there is no difference between the two and therefore no taxable gain.
 Again, the decision to exercise early should be done in consultation with your tax advisor.

-Anyone is always welcome to ask Paul (CFO) any questions they have about their options, GitLab’s fundraising, or anything else related to equity at GitLab.
+Anyone is always welcome to ask our CFO any questions they have about their options, GitLab’s fundraising, or anything else related to equity at GitLab.
 However, everyone should also consult a lawyer before making important financial decisions, especially regarding their equity because there are complex legal and tax requirements that may apply.